thisisjustinm/blockchain-reference/blockchain/transactions.md

 * **Input**: Reference to an output from the previous transactions.
 * **Previous transaction**: Hash of previous transaction
 * **Index**: Specific output (Here, #0)
 * **ScriptSig**: It is the first half of the script.
 The script contains two components, a public key and a signature.
 The public key is used to verify the signature and also must match the hash given in the script of the output.
-The signature and key combined are used to validate the owner.
+The signature and key combined are used to validate the owner.This is the unlocking script.
 * **Output**: Consists of instructions for sending bitcoins.
-* **Value**: Number of Satoshis the output is worth (1 BTC= 108 Sat)
+* **Value**: Number of Satoshis the output is worth (1 BTC= 10\^8 Sat)
-* **ScriptPubKey**: Second half of script
+* **ScriptPubKey**: Second half of script.
+This is the locking script.

+In bitcoin, there are two types of transactions **coinbase transactions** and **regular transactions**.
+Coinbase transactions are transactions in which new bitcoins are introduced to the system.
+They are included in every block as the first transaction and is meant for the miner as a reward for solving the ```PoW``` puzzle.
+On the other hand, regular transactions, are for transferring existing bitcoins among the users.

+Every bitcoin transaction, spends null or more bitcoins.
+The difference between the amount spent and recieved is the **transaction** fee.
+This fee may be collected by miners who include the transaction in a block.
+For e.g., if Alice wants to send 2 Bitcoins to Bob and pay 0.1 Bitcoins in transaction fees.
+She would supply an input with 2.1 Bitcoin's and send 2 to Bob.
+The remaining amount, if not sent back to her or someone else, will be collected by the miner as transaction fees.